How to Set Up GPU Passthrough on Proxmox

 Configuring IOMMU Isolation if Required (Optional)

 Every motherboard will have different IOMMU groups.
 You might get lucky and have very isolated groups (meaning that each device has its own IOMMU Group), or you might get unlucky and have to try and force it.
-Before you drive yourself crazy, check to see if the GPU has its own IOMMU group.
+Before you attempt this, check to see if the GPU has its own IOMMU group.

 1. Run the command below to find the GPU, then check the group number for the GPU.
 In my case, it’s group 16.
 Please note that there may be two – one for the GPU and one for the audio device for the GPU.